ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 **Step 17.5:** On the *Associate Identity* screen, select **Team*xx* Org2 MSP Admin**, where *xx* is your two-digit team ID, for the *Peer administrator identity* field, and click **Next**.

 **Step 17.6:** The *Summary* panel provides a review of the values you entered or selected in the prior panels.
 You may need to scroll down to see all of the values.
 The values you entered should match up with the table below.
 If not, use the **Back** button as necessary to correct your entries.
-The table below shows the expected value (where *xx* is your two-digit team ID) and which of the seven panels in the *Add Peer* flow was used to set this value:
+The table below shows the expected value (where *xx* is your two-digit team ID) and which of the five panels in the *Add Peer* flow was used to set this value:

 |Field label|Expected Value|Comments|
 |-----------|--------------|--------|